Non-Markovian Cosmic-Ray Pitch-Angle Transport from Mirror Interactions: Results

 In the C component, mirror interactions and gyroresonance coexist.
 Mirror is controlled by $\nabla|B|$ and is inherently broadband across the inertial range, whereas gyroresonance is concentrated near cyclotron-resonant scales.
 Notably, mirror interactions do not rely on a specific resonant scale and exhibit no intrinsic rigidity dependence (Eq.\ref{eq:LGV_mu_sde}), so varying the Larmor radius primarily affects gyroresonant scattering.
 To construct mirror-dominated reference cases, we suppress gyroresonance by artificially reducing the Lamor radius to a sufficiently small value (e.g. $r_{\rm L} = 1 \, l_{\rm grid}$), thereby shifting the resonant scale into the dissipation range.
 Comparing results from the full turbulence, the mode-decomposed fields and these gyroresonace-suppressed runs allows us to disentangle deterministic mirror confinement from stochastic resonant decorrelation.

 In the A component, the perturbations are predominantly transverse to the mean field $\mathbf{B}_0$.
 As a result, the mirror-relevant gradients $\nabla|B|$ enter only at higher order.
 Mirror/TTD effects therefore vanish at leading order and the A-modes contribution to pitch-angle scattering is dominated by gyroresonance.
 However, gyroresonant scattering by Alfv\'enic turbulence is inefficient near $\mu\simeq 0$.
-Indeed, we see that in large pitch angle cases (small $\mu_0$) the $\mu$ evolution resulted from the C component is nearly identical to that from the full turbulence (Fig.~\ref{fig:delta_mu}a,b).\footnote{We do not present the scattering results for the pure A modes, because we find them to be sensitive to the time accuracy of the orbit integration.
-Physically, this is because A modes do not provide an efficient mechanism for $\mu=0$ ($90^\circ$) scattering, such that the evolution of $\mu=0$ particles is governed by the numerical errors of the integration scheme.} This implies that the A component contributes negligibly in this regime.
+Indeed, we see that in large pitch angle cases (small $\mu_0$) the $\mu$ evolution resulted from the C component is nearly identical to that from the full turbulence (Fig.~\ref{fig:delta_mu}a,b).\footnote{We do not present the scattering results for pure Alfv\'enic modes, as the lack of mirror interaction and the Alfv\'enic spectral anisotropy leads to inefficient pitch-angle scattering, rendering the results sensitive to numerical integration accuracy.} This implies that the A component contributes negligibly in this regime.
 This behavior is further strengthened by the scale-dependent anisotropy of Alfv\'enic turbulence, which suppresses power at the parallel wavenumbers $k_\parallel$ required for the resonance with particles in realistic astrophysical environment\citep{GS95, 2002YL, 2004Yan}.

 Another question is whether field-line curvature or Richardson superdiffusion of A modes could provide an additional contribution \citep{2014Lazarian, 2022Maiti}.
 To assess the combined effect of field-line curvature and mirror interactions, we performed a simulation using the solenoidally driven datacube with $r_{\rm L} = 1 \, l_{\rm grid}$.
 We see the C modes and whole datacube result in nearly indentical $\langle \left| \Delta\mu \right| \rangle$ behaviour (Fig.~\ref{fig:delta_mu_sol}a,b), indicating that A modes field line curvatures are also negligible.